stillwater-sc/dfa-documentation/content/design/space.md

 by scaling up the data structure size.
 Any other information exchange will diminish the compute efficiency of the distributed machine.

+Supercomputers that are purpose-build for capability have been constructed as DMMs since the early '90s, attesting to the success of the Distributed Memory Machine model.
+And thirty years of empirical evidence has shown that designing these DMM algorithms is difficult, due to the fact that the dynamic behavior of the actual execution requires careful design and benchmarking to maximize resource efficiency.

+The **MIMD** approach, however, is not isolated to just the Distributed Memory Machine.
+Real-time data acquisition, signal processing, and control systems also demand parallel execution, but systems for these use cases tend to be constructed very differently.
+Instead of _blocking_ the computation to create subprograms that can be executed on a Stored Program Machine, real-time system tend to favor distributed and balanced data paths designed to never require dynamic reconfiguration.

+Whereas Distributed Memory Machines require coarse-grain parallelism to work, real-time systems tend to favor fine-grain parallelism.
+Fine-grain parallel systems offer lower latencies, and an increasingly important benefit, energy efficiency.
+In the next chapter, we'll discuss the techniques used to design spatial mappings for fine-grained parallel machines.

+**Footnotes**

 <a name="flynn">1:</a> Flynn, Michael J. (December 1966), [Very high-speed computing systems](https://ieeexplore.ieee.org/document/1447203)